 |Moisture Resistance||Average||Very good|

-Tung oil adheres or sticks better to wood than polyurethane.
-This is because Tung oil penetrates the wood pores to stick while polyurethane sits on the surface.
-When you apply Tung oil, the wood oil soaks and binds to the wood grain.
+Tung oil adheres or sticks better to wood than polyurethane because it penetrates the wood pores to stick.
+When you apply it the wood oil soaks and binds to the wood grain.

-Polyurethane protects wood better than Tung oil.
-This is because polyurethane is hard and moisture-resistant.
-So the wood will be protected from scratches, dents, and water.
+Polyurethane protects wood better than Tung oil because it’s a hard and moisture-resistant sealant that protects wood from scratches, dents, and water.

-Tung oil also offers moisture resistance but after a while, you’ll start to notice water rings and irregular lines forming on the Tung oil coating due to exposure to moisture.
+Tung oil is also moisture-resistant, but after a while, water rings and irregular lines will form over the finish due to moisture exposure.

 Cleaning and Maintenance

-Both finishes are easy to clean and maintain but cleaning polyurethane is easier than cleaning Tung oil.
-This is because polyurethane doesn’t absorb stains or filth.
+Cleaning polyurethane is easier than cleaning Tung oil because the sealant doesn’t absorb stains or filth.
 So, you have less cleaning to do with polyurethane.
-Also, polyurethane is moisture resistant so whatever stain or filth that is on the polyurethane coating can be easily wiped off with a damp rag.
+Also, it has a slick finish, so you can wipe off the dirt and stains with a dampened rag.

-It’s difficult to choose between polyurethane and Tung oil but here are a few factors to consider to make your decision easier:
+It’s difficult to choose between these two finishes, but here are a few factors to consider to make your decision easier:

-You should remember that Tung oil is more suited to indoor use and decorative wood while polyurethane can be used outdoors and in high-traffic areas.
+Tung oil is suited for indoor surfaces, while polyurethane can be used indoors and outdoors.